Inside Canada’s most famous flower festival

 The first tulips were not gifted by royalty

-Ottawa’s very first gift of tulip bulbs were donated from an English businessman, not Dutch royalty.
+Ottawa’s very first gift of tulip bulbs was donated from an English businessman, not Dutch royalty.
 Richard Seymour Cobley, who owned extensive commercial flower fields in England and Scotland, donated 83,000 tulips to Canada between 1941 and 1943 to show appreciation for Canadian support of the Netherlands during the war.

 Here are the best Canadian history podcasts you should be listening to.